Campus Improvement Plan

 Student Achievement Strengths

 Bunker Hill students continue to perform well on all academic measures of learning.
-The percentage of students at Approaches, Meets, and Masters on the STAAR assessments in both Reading and Math show increases from year to year.
-Reading scores increased at all grade levels and at all performance levels.
-Students taking the TELPAS showed positive growth, with over 60% scoring above the "Beginning" category, and 14 students achieving reclassification.
+The percentage of students at Approaches, Meets, and Masters on the STAAR assessments in both Reading and Math shows increases from year to year.
+The percentage of students achieving the "masters" level of performance on the STAAR increased, meeting our goals from 24-25.
+Reading and Math scores increased at all grade levels and at all performance levels.
+Students taking the TELPAS showed positive growth, with over 74% scoring above the "Beginning" category, and 21 students achieving reclassification.

 Problem Statements Identifying Student Achievement Needs